Leaking Pipe Emergencies: What To Do Before The Plumber Arrives

 Wear protective clothing, such as a face mask, goggles, and gloves, to protect yourself from harmful or dangerous substances released from the leaking pipe.

-Turning the power off can help prevent electrical accidents like electrocution, especially if the leaking pipe is located near appliances or outlets.
+Turning the power off can help prevent electrical accidents like electrocution, mainly if the leaking pipe is located near appliances or outlets.

 Calling a licensed plumber may be the best solution if the leaking pipe is not easy to locate and difficult to repair.